 When the wholesale/futures are priced at 4c/kWh.
 Retailers may add 0.4c/kWh as their margin for a normal price.

-The business that requests quotes when the market is low would have power roughly 4-5c/kWh cheaper than the buying group.
+A business that requests quotes when the market is low would have power roughly 4-5c/kWh cheaper than the buying group.

 How should buying groups be set up?

 Businesses should be aligned to the same contract end date.
-Buying groups can get complex, so it is best practice to keep them simple by keeping them tidy.
+Buying groups can get complex, so it is a best practice to keep them simple by keeping them tidy.

 As market timing is the key driver, businesses must register to join the buying group, ideally a few years prior to their current contract ending.